 Or, if you want to check at a time other than during delivery, you could ask to see the certificate for the weigh-loader.
 But of course you can't tell from a certificate that it relates to the equipment on the truck that does the actual delivery.
-So it's best to check the sticker on your supplier's truck from time to time.
-And then you'll know for sure whether you are being billed legitimately or not.
+So it is best to check the sticker on your supplier's truck from time to time.
+Then you will know for sure whether you are being billed legitimately or not.

 Don't take our word for it, see for yourself